 Prompt surgical management is necessary in cases of vascular compression and acute aortic event in addition to maintaining hemostatic equilibrium.
 In the setting of aortic surgery, lumbar drainage and blood pressure augmentation are often options for management.
 A review of spinal manifestations of patients with vertebral artery dissection revealed the use of anticoagulation was the sole form of therapy in spinal ischemia; antiplatelet therapy was also administered in conjunction with anticoagulants.
 Another investigation used antiplatelet therapy in all 36 participants, including aspirin and clopidogrel.
 Rehabilitation efforts have proven to be successful in achieving good outcomes.
-Cases of vasculitis implore the use of corticosteroids therapy.
+Cases of vasculitis implore the use of corticosteroid therapy.
 Decompression sickness treatment is with hyperbaric oxygen.

-Neoplastic transformation, disk herniation, epidural abscesses, and epidural hematoma share similar phenotype with SCI.
+Neoplastic transformation, disk herniation, epidural abscesses, and epidural hematoma share a similar phenotype with SCI.
 Multiple sclerosis has similar MRI findings; therefore distinguishing the two is crucial.
 This differentiation necessitates a thorough CSF analysis and paraneoplastic panel evaluation.
 Spinal cord compression can originate from spinal cord neoplasms and impede circulation, thus mimicking clinical manifestations of SCI.
 Infectious or autoimmune transverse myelitis and intramedullary hemorrhage or neoplasm can also present similarly to SCI.

 Timely diagnosis and management are essential for improving the outcome and prognosis of SCI.
 SCI is reversible, and a good functional outcome is attainable with prompt recognition and adequate management; the severity of neurological deficits generally determines the prognosis.
-A study investigating the clinical manifestations, evaluations, and treatment of 36 patients with acute spinal stroke demonstrated favorable outcome including complete and incomplete recovery in 23 (64%) patients, no recovery in 12 (33%) patients, gait assistance required in 18 (50%), 11 (31%) were wheelchair-bound upon discharge and favorable prognosis was associated with unilateral infarcts.
+A study investigating the clinical manifestations, evaluations, and treatment of 36 patients with acute spinal stroke demonstrated favorable outcome including complete and incomplete recovery in 23 (64%) patients, no recovery in 12 (33%) patients, gait assistance required in 18 (50%), 11 (31%) were wheelchair-bound upon discharge and the favorable prognosis was associated with unilateral infarcts.
 A prospective study including patients with SCI enrolled within 10 days of symptom onset, analysis of clinical and MRI findings demonstrated worst outcome in patients with proprioceptive deficits at the onset, this study also reported the development of pain in half of the patients.
 Long-term outcome was assessed in 30 patients with SCI and compared to those with cerebral infarction; showed lower mortality rate, higher re-employment rate, and worse functional outcome.

 Loss of motor and sensory modalities, including paresthesias and paralysis, may persist in some instances, increasing the risk for cardiovascular and pulmonary diseases.
 Some SCI patients continue to suffer from chronic pain, along with urinary and bowel dysfunction.SCI patients have reported other secondary complications to include: respiratory infections, spasticity, blood pressure fluctuation, and pressure sores.

 The National Institute of Neurological Disorders and Stroke (NINDS) provides a wide variety of educational material and information for patients with spinal cord injuries.
 Patients are encouraged to explore all the resources available, including clinical trials, patient organizations, and publications in this regard.
-Facilitation of community support and outreach for patients and caregivers come from organizations such as Christopher and Dana Reeve Foundation, Paralyzed Veterans of America, and United Spinal Association.
+Facilitation of community support and outreach for patients and caregivers come from organizations such as Christopher and Dana Reeve Foundation, Paralyzed Veterans of America, and the United Spinal Association.

 Improving overall outcomes and achieving high-quality results requires joint efforts and full participation from patients and healthcare teams.
 Health care professionals must exercise concerted efforts in early detection of symptoms, triaging, and providing an expedited workup for patients with suspected spinal cord injuries.
-Proper and effective communication must take place between the multidisciplinary teams, including emergency physicians, neurologists, neuroradiologists, neurosurgeons, other specialists, physiatrists, and specialized nursing staff to achieve higher quality care.
+Proper and effective communication must take place between the interprofessional team, including emergency physicians, neurologists, neuroradiologists, neurosurgeons, other specialists, physiatrists, and specialized nursing staff to achieve higher quality care.
 Nurses who manage patients with spinal cord infarction should be aware of the potential complications like urinary retention, pressure sores, DVT, and contractures.
 The dietitian should be involved in the management of nutrition.

 The rehabilitation phase involves direct medical care from physiatrists and nursing staff.
 The nursing staff has a crucial role in monitoring ventilation and lung function, monitor cardiovascular function, stable blood pressure, and prevent infections and other complications from occurring.
 The patients’ effort during the rehabilitation period has a considerable impact on the recovery process.
-Only through such an interprofessional team approach can the morbidity of spinal cord infarction be lowered and patient outocmes optimized.
-[Level V]
+Only through such an interprofessional team approach can the morbidity of spinal cord infarction be lowered and patient outcomes optimized.
+[Level 5]